-Last few years have been mainly SUP paddling for me.
+Last few years have been mainly Stand Up paddling for me.
 I have been paddling SUP since 2009.
 Along these years I have done many different kind of paddling and now i thought i could share some of my findings under posts called “Small SUP tips”.

 Most of the years i have been paddling almost around the year here in Finland.
 Here are few of my findings when paddling in cold conditions.